Siegfried Mureșan: Rapporteur on the adoption by Croatia of the euro on 1 January 2023

-Siegfried Mureșan was the rapporteur on the opinion of the European Parliament for the accession of Croatia to the Euro area.
+Mureșan was the rapporteur on the opinion of the European Parliament for the accession of Croatia to the Euro area.
 Mureșan's report, which supports Croatia's accession to the Eurozone, was adopted by the European Parliament's plenary in July 2022.

 EU - Republic of Moldova relations

 In addition to his committee work, Mureșan has been chairing the European Parliament's delegation to the EU-Moldova Parliamentary Association Committee since 26 September 2019.

 Third Term in the European Parliament

-On 9 June, Siegfried Mureșan was re-elected for a new 5-year term in the European Parliament, on behalf of the National Liberal Party (PNL).
+On 9 June, Mureșan was re-elected for a new 5-year term in the European Parliament, on behalf of the National Liberal Party (PNL).

 Vice-Chair of the EPP Group in the European Parliament

-At the beginning of this new term, Siegfried Mureșan was re-elected as Vice-Chair of the EPP Group in the European Parliament, receiving 151 out of 170 valid votes cast.
+At the beginning of this new term, Mureșan was re-elected as Vice-Chair of the EPP Group in the European Parliament, receiving 151 out of 170 valid votes cast.

 Vice-President of the European People's Party

-MEP Siegfried Mureșan was re-elected as Vice-President of the European People's Party (EPP) with a large majority—over 70% of the valid votes—during the Congress held in Valencia in April 2025.
+Mureșan was re-elected as Vice-President of the European People's Party (EPP) with a large majority—over 70% of the valid votes—during the Congress held in Valencia in April 2025.

 The EPP Congress in Valencia gathered over 1,700 delegates, guests, and journalists from the European Union and neighboring countries, including delegations from the National Liberal Party.
 Among the European leaders attending the Congress were the President of the European Commission, Ursula von der Leyen; the President of the European Parliament, Roberta Metsola; the designated Chancellor of Germany, Friedrich Merz; the Prime Minister of Greece, Kyriakos Mitsotakis; the Prime Minister of Croatia, Andrej Plenković; the Prime Minister of Sweden, Ulf Kristersson; the Prime Minister of Finland, Petteri Orpo; the President of the Republic of Moldova, Maia Sandu; and the Deputy Prime Minister of Italy, Antonio Tajani.

 As Vice-President of the European People’s Party, his responsibilities include negotiations on behalf of the EPP on the EU’s long-term budget, the implementation of the European Recovery and Resilience Facility (which funds the National Recovery and Resilience Plans—NRRPs—of Member States), coordinating the EPP finance ministers' meetings ahead of ECOFIN Council sessions, managing relations with the Republic of Moldova, and liaising with the European Committee of the Regions.